zgb963/scRNA-Seq-Variation-Pipeline/README.md

 `python3 pipeline_1.py`

-**Note - Pipeline 1 is currently being modified and therefore isn't needed to perform analysis or generate final outputs.
+***Note - Pipeline 1 is currently being modified and therefore isn't needed to perform analysis or generate final outputs refer to [Design Doc](https://github.com/Genevieve-Baddoo/scRNA-Seq-Variation-Pipeline/blob/main/DesignDocument.md).
 Pipeline 2 retrieves data similar to that generated in Cell Ranger and is able to generate final outputs.
-In order to run pipeline ONLY run Pipeline 2**
+In order to run pipeline ONLY run Pipeline 2***

 <h5> Run Pipeline 2: </h5>